Easy Sugar-Free Simple Syrup Recipe

 How to make sugar-free simple syrup

 The great thing about this sugar-free syrup recipe is that it only takes a few minutes to make and then you’ll have enough amount to make drinks with it for a while.

-Here’s how to make sugar-free simple syrup with xylitol:
+Here’s how to make sugar-free simple syrup using xylitol:

 How to make sugar-free simple syrup (with xylitol)